top of page

 Louis Armstrong: Louis Armstrong Meets Oscar Peterson

-When Louis Armstrong signed as a recording artist with Verve Records, he was paired with the label’s leading artist, the Oscar Peterson's trio.
-This was in 1957, arguable one of the busiest years in Armstrong’s lengthy career.
-In 1957, Armstrong recorded his major Musical Autobiography, various Ella and Louis sessions, the Porgy and Bess album, and several other band releases.
-All of this while making his never-ending round of one-nighters.
-As id that were not enough, he was also contending with the reaction to his famous protest the treatment of African American students seeking to enter the Little Rock Central High School.
+When Louis Armstrong signed with Verve Records in 1957, the label made the inspired decision to pair him with their leading artist, Oscar Peterson and his trio.
+This collaboration occurred during one of the busiest periods in Armstrong's storied career—a year that saw him recording his major Musical Autobiography, various sessions with Ella Fitzgerald, the landmark Porgy and Bess album, and several other band releases.
+All this while maintaining his relentless schedule of one-night performances and navigating the public reaction to his famous protest against the treatment of African American students attempting to enter Little Rock Central High School.

-Billboard said at the time, “Here’s an interesting combination with solid commercial possibilities.
-Armstrong is at his best on a group of solid standards, while Peterson provides fresh tasteful backing.”
-One of the most memorable recordings is ‘Blues In The Night’.
-It comes complete with a beautifully balanced trumpet solo that is sure to cause you to take notice, pause, and relisten on multiple occasions.
+Billboard recognized the album's potential at the time of its release, noting, "Here's an interesting combination with solid commercial possibilities.
+Armstrong is at his best on a group of solid standards, while Peterson provides fresh tasteful backing."

 💰 Invest